Sam Aleni: Creation and casting

 After watching Australian soap operas, Neighbours and Home and Away, Caterina De Nave noticed a lack of ethnic diversity in the cast and as such, one of her goals whilst creating Shortland Street was to push new ground and create an ethically diverse cast.
-At the time of the shows creation there was only 1 Pacific Islander paramedic in New Zealand and as a result producers wrote the role of Sam as a paramedic to help enforce the role of Pacific Islanders in the community.
+At the time of the shows creation there was only one Pacific Islander paramedic in New Zealand and as a result producers wrote the role of Sam as a paramedic to help enforce the role of Pacific Islanders in the community.
 Rene Naufahu auditioned for the role and was cast, but upon the initial phone call informing him of his success, he hung up, believing it to be a prank call.
 Naufahu was surprised he won the role due to his inexperience and how he believed he knew, "nothing about acting ...
 I thought all my acting was about eyebrows."
 He found it strange acting in a workplace with very little fellow Polynesians and noted a scene where Sam attended a party by himself as odd, stating, "what island guy does that?"
 Naufahu thought the fame associated with appearing on the soap was overbearing and in 1996, quit after 4 years.
-He requested that Sam be killed off, however this did not come to fruition.
+He requested that Sam be killed off; however, this did not happen.
 Sam made his final appearance as a regular on 6 August 1996.